Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Isoperiodic families of Poncelet polygons

-We note that in the case when $a-b+y_0^2=1$, any ellipse $\mathcal{C}(t)$ is inscribed in quadrangles with vertices on $\Gamma$.
-This case corresponds to the foci of the family $\mathcal{C}(t)$ lying on the circle $\Gamma$, see Figure \ref{fig:quadrangles}.
+Having in mind that $a>b$, which implies that the second factor in the above expression is non-constant, we can conclude that $C_3(t)=0$ for all $t$ is equivalent to $a-b+y_0^2=1$.
+It is easy to see that this is equivalent to the foci of the family $\mathcal{C}(t)$ lying on the circle $\Gamma$, see Figure \ref{fig:quadrangles}.

-\begin{remark} Notice that the Corollary \ref{cor:k3} implies that there is a unique value of $t$ such that triangles are inscribed in $\Gamma$ and circumscribed about $\mathcal{C}(t)$.
-In the case when the foci of $\mathcal{C}(t)$ lie on $\Gamma$, this is seemingly in contradiction with the conclusion that there are quadrangles inscribed in $\Gamma$ and circumscribed about $\mathcal{C}(t)$ for any $t$.
+\begin{remark} Notice that the Corollary \ref{cor:k3} implies that there is a unique value of $t$ such that the condition for triangles is satisfied.
+In the case when the foci of $\mathcal{C}(t)$ lie on $\Gamma$, this is seemingly in contradiction with the conclusion that the condition for quadrangles is satisfied for any $t$.

-When we calculate $t$ using the formula from Corollary \ref{cor:k3}, with the condition $a-b+y_0^2=1$, we get $t=b$, which corresponds to the singular conic $C(b)$ from the confocal pencil $\mathcal{C}(t)$. \end{remark}
+When we calculate $t_3$ using the formula \eqref{eq:t3} from Corollary \ref{cor:k3}, with the condition $a-b+y_0^2=1$, we get $t_3=b$, which corresponds to the singular conic $\C(b)$ from the confocal family $\mathcal{C}(t)$. \end{remark}

 Consider now the other symmetric case: $y_0=0$.
-The condition for quadrangles, $C_3=0$, is:
+The condition for quadrangles, $C_3(t)=0$, is:

+so we see that this condition is satisfied for each $t$ whenever either: \begin{itemize} \item $x_0^2=a-b+1$; or \item $- a + b + x_0^2+1 = a^2-b^2-2 a x_0^2-2a+x_0^4-2 x_0^2+1 =0$. \end{itemize} Notice that the second possibility leads to $y_0=0$ and $a=b+1$, which a special case represented in Figure \ref{fig:quadrangles}, when the centre of the circles coincides with the centre of the confocal family.

-so we see that this condition is satisfied for each $t$ whenever $x_0^2=a-b+1$.
-In order to see the geometric meaning of that condition, we calculate the cross ratio of the foci with the endpoints of the diameter of $\Gamma$ which lies on the $x$-axis:
+On the other hand, we can see the geometric meaning of the first possibilty by calculating the cross ratio of the foci with the endpoints of the diameter of $\Gamma$ which lies on the $x$-axis:

-Thus, in this case, the foci are symmetric to each other with respect to $\Gamma$, see Figure \ref{fig:quad2}.
+Thus, we get that the foci are symmetric to each other with respect to $\Gamma$, see Figure \ref{fig:quad2}.

-\begin{remark} Similarly as in Remark \ref{rem:43}, we need to check the case when both Cayley's conditions, for triangles and quadrangles, are satisfied: $C_2=C_3=0$.
-The value of $t$ from Corollary \ref{cor:k3} is $t=a$ when the foci are symmetric with respect to the circle $\Gamma$.
-That is a degenerate conic coinciding with the $y$-axis, which is disjoint with $\Gamma$ when the foci are symmetric with respect to that circle. \end{remark}
+\begin{remark} Similarly as in Remark \ref{rem:43}, we should check the case when both Cayley's conditions, for triangles and quadrangles, are satisfied: $C_2(t)=C_3(t)=0$.
+The value of $t_3$ from Corollary \ref{cor:k3} is $t_3=a$ when the foci are symmetric with respect to the circle $\Gamma$. $\C(a)$ is a degenerate conic coinciding with the $y$-axis, which is outside $\Gamma$ when the foci are symmetric with respect to that circle. \end{remark}